-A variety of Academic Workshops throughout the semester to assist graduate students with their pursuit of advanced degrees with free food funded by the GSG.
-The workshops are organized by Ms. Emily Bongiovanni, Scholarly Communications Librarian and Dr. Roel Snieder, W.M.
+A wide variety of Academic Workshops are offered throughout the academic year to assist graduate students with their pursuit of advanced degrees and professional development efforts.
+The workshops are organized by Ms. Emily Bongiovanni, the Mines Scholarly Communications Librarian, and Dr. Roel Snieder, Mines Professor in Geophysics and W.M.
 Keck Distinguished Professor of Professional Development Education.

 The workshops are listed in the website link below.
-Please register for the interested workshops in advance in the website.
+You must register the workshops in advance at the website below.

 - Research skills for graduate students (SYGN501)